Logistics and Supply Chain Division Bylaws

 - Nominees for the position of President-Elect must be current elected Board members or must have served on the board in the past five years, unless no such members are available, in which case the Past-President will locate other qualified candidates.

-- The IIE Technical Networking Liaison will administer the election.
+- The IISE Technical Networking Liaison will administer the election.
 The elections will be conducted by electronic ballot.
 Nominees for office must be listed alphabetically on the ballot.
 Nominees must provide a brief biographical summary and position statement.
 The election must be open for at least two weeks.

-- The IIE Technical Networking Liaison will tally the results.
+- The IISE Technical Networking Liaison will tally the results.
 The winning candidate for each position will be the candidate receiving the largest number of votes.
 In the event of a tie vote any position, a runoff election will be conducted by electronic ballot.
 The President will make the official notifications to the individuals and make the official announcement of the members elected.
-Elected candidates will assume their office on April 1 following their election.
+Elected candidates will assume their office on June 1 following their election.